Aftaputra/Microscope-OF/docs/source/plugins/hardware.rst

 the use of tasks, long-running functions would block an HTTP response until the function returns, often resulting in a timeout.

 To prevent this, any function can be offloaded to a background task.
-This is done through the :py:meth:`openflexure_microscope.common.tasks.taskify` function, by calling ``taskify(<long_running_function>)(*args, **kwargs)``.
+This is done through the :py:meth:`labthings.tasks.taskify` function, by calling ``taskify(<long_running_function>)(*args, **kwargs)``.
 Internally, the ``tasks`` submodule stores a list of all requested tasks, which themselves contain a ``state`` dictionary.
 This dictionary stores the status of the task (if it is idle, running, error, or success), information about the start and end times, a unique task ID, and the return value of